shader-slang/slang/docs/proposals/003-atomic-t.md

 ```

 When generating WGSL code where `atomic<T>` isn't allowed on local variables or other illegal address spaces, we will lower the type
 into its underlying type.
+The use of atomic type in these positions will simply have no meaning.
+A caveat is what the semantics should be
+when there is a function that takes `inout Atomic<T>` as parameter.
+This likely need to be a warning or error.

 This should be handled by a legalization pass similar to `lowerBufferElementTypeToStorageType` but operates
 in the opposite direction: the "loaded" value from a buffer is converted into an atomic-free type, and storing a value leads to an
 atomic store at the corresponding locations.